Dear NSW Attorney General, RE: When Prayer is Unlawful

 Ms Carter was asking whether it was lawful to pray with and for someone that they would stay true to their religious beliefs rather than follow their sexual desires (including, by implication, same-sex desires).

-Your response to her questions left me confused.
+Your response to her questions left me somewhat confused.

 At one point, she asked, ‘If somebody asks somebody to pray for them [to resist their unwanted same-sex desires], is that banned?’